evildmp/BrachioGraph/docs/get-started/wiring.rst

 ..  important:: **Make sure the Raspberry Pi is turned off while you're wiring it up.**

     Although the Raspberry Pis can take a lot of abuse, you run the risk of causing damage if you get the wiring wrong.
-Do it with the power off, take your time, and double-check your work.
+Do it with the power off, take your time, and **double-check your work**.

 The three servos need to be connected to the Raspberry Pi.
+Each servo has three wires:

+* 5V (power)
+* Ground
+* Signal

+5V and ground are required to power the servo; the signal wire carries a pulse, whose width (i.e. length in milliseconds) determines the position of the motor.

-Each servo has three wires: 5V, Ground and signal.
-At least two of the servos will need to share a 5V connection, since the Raspberry Pi has only two available.
+**At least two of the servos will need to share a 5V connection**, since the Raspberry Pi has only two available.
 How you achieve this will depend on what you have available.

-..  tab:: Using a breadboard
+..  tab:: Use a breadboard

     If you have a breadboard, you can wire the servos up so:

     .. image:: /images/wiring.png
        :alt:

-..  tab:: Make a wiring loom
+..  tab:: Solder a wiring loom

-    I prefer to make a little wiring loom out of jumper cables, that the servo's leads connect to, so that they all share a single connector for 5V, and a single connector for Ground.
+    I prefer to solder a little wiring loom out of jumper cables, that the servo's leads connect to, so that they all share a single connector for 5V, and a single connector for Ground.
 That way, you can use just 5 pins on the Raspberry Pi, all next to each other.
 It looks like this: